4creators/BenchmarksGame/README.md

 Suggestions?
 ------------

-If you wish to suggest some kind-of change then please open a new [Change](https://salsa.debian.org/benchmarksgame-team/benchmarksgame/issues/new?issuable_template=Change) issue.
+If you wish to suggest some kind of change then please open a new [Change](https://salsa.debian.org/benchmarksgame-team/benchmarksgame/issues/new?issuable_template=Change) issue.